The following are samples of our work with a few of our students. The names of students have been changed for their privacy.

 1. Grade 12 biology student having trouble memorizing biology concepts

-- Jennifer told us that her obstacles included lack of confidence and poor short-term memory were her obstacles.
+- Jennifer told us that her obstacles included lack of confidence and poor short-term memory.

 - Taking the biology course online meant Jennifer had no classroom time where a teacher taught the lessons.

 - Jennifer had to practice time management to be sure she could successfully complete the course online while also keeping up with her other subjects at school.

 - Biology involves memorizing large amounts of information which was challenging for Jennifer.

 - In the first session, our mentor worked with Jennifer to create a timeline for when each assignment, quiz, and test was due.
 This allowed Jennifer to complete all the requirements by the assigned deadlines.

 - Jennifer worked with her mentor for 6 hours per week (2-hour lessons, three times a week) for the first two months.